-This Gin Gimlet might just be the perfect cocktail!
-Made with Botanist Gin this gin cocktail is bright, tart and sweet – with a little surprise twist, the addition of cinnamon!
+This Gin Gimlet recipe might just be the perfect cocktail!
+Made with Botanist Gin this gimlet drink is bright, tart and sweet – with a little surprise twist, the addition of cinnamon!
 I know, cinnamon – what-a-a-a-t??
 But no worries, there is a rhyme and reason to this – promise!

 Gin Gimlet FAQ’s

 Legend has it that the gimlet was invented in the late 18th century by Royal Navy sailors who mixed their daily ration of gin and lime together.

 The term “gimlet” originally referred to a barrel boring device that accompanied lime juice casks that were sent to the British colonies.

 According to the Savoy Cocktail Book (